 The EYFS classroom is organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, be quiet and rest.
 The classroom is set up in learning areas, where children are able to find and locate equipment and resources independently.
-Both Reception and Nursery classes have their own enclosed outdoor area.
-This has a positive effect on the children's development.
-Being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
-It offers the children to explore, use their senses and be physically active and energetic.
+Both Reception and Nursery classes have a shared outdoor area.
+Being outdoors offers opportunities for doing things in different ways and on larger scales than when indoors.
+It offers the children, experiences to explore, use their senses and be physically active and energetic.
 We plan activities and resources for the children to access outdoors that help the children to develop in all areas of learning.